 While it’s normal to have our off days, we don’t have to be stuck in a rut forever.
 Here are seven reasons why you’re feeling burnt out, and what you can do to get motivated to work again.

 In our modern work culture, being busy is often seen as a status symbol — it shows that you’re in high demand and trusted with a lot of tasks.
-While this validation might be good for your self esteem, spending your entire waking life in “work mode” can lead to you feeling burnt out, and thus, unmotivated.
+While this validation might be good for your self-esteem, spending your entire waking life in “work mode” can lead to you feeling burnt out, and thus, unmotivated.

 Many people think that working to their highest potential means trying harder to outwork others and taking on more responsibilities than necessary.
-While doing so can reward you short-term results, it can also be extremely draining.
+While doing so can reward you with short-term results, it can also be extremely draining.

-What can you do address this motivation-killing issue?
-Take more breaks throughout the day and prioritize your work.
+Solution: Take more breaks throughout the day and prioritize your work.
 Go for a walk or run, have lunch somewhere other than your desk, and heck, take a nap if you need to.
 Sometimes the best way to stay focused or find answers to our work-related problems is to just take a step away for a moment.

 Make sure to take your breaks at the right time.
 For instance, if your energy is at its peak in the morning, focus on your toughest challenges for the day during that window to make the best use of your productivity.
 Once you’ve accomplished your biggest or most daunting projects, take a break for a few minutes to recharge your brain.

-Trying to get to work on a project when you just don’t even know where in good gravy to start is a total motivation-drainer.
+Trying to get to work on a project when you just don’t even know where to start is a total motivation-drainer.
 We’ve all heard that getting started on a big task or challenging project is the hardest part, and once you actually get into the swing of it, the whole thing can seem a lot less intimidating.

-To build up your motivation, take steps to increase your productivity.
+Solution: Take steps to increase your productivity.
 The key to staying motivated when you can’t figure out how to approach a project is to eliminate the barriers that keep you from getting started in the first place.

 For example, if you have a hard time pulling the trigger on writing an article, sometimes it helps to just write the first sentence — it doesn’t even have to be good!
 You can always go back and change it, but getting started will help you get into the groove of working.